 have a job that involves sitting still for more than half the day.
-Hybrid and remote work Many businesses have reorganised as hybrid workplaces, where work can be performed both at the workplace and remotely.
+10 tips for hybrid work Many businesses have reorganised as hybrid workplaces, where work can be performed both at the workplace and remotely.
 Hybrid and remote work means greater flexibility but also new challenges when it comes to creating the right conditions for a good physical and mental work environment.